cfuehrmann/bringer/README.markdown

 The extra features come in the form of "suffix commands", which start with the character ! after the selected entry:

-* Delete an unwanted history entry: when bringer is invoked, select the unwanted history entry with the TAB key.
+* Delete an unwanted history entry: use the TAB key to select the unwanted history entry.
 Append the two characters !d to it, and press ENTER.
 This deletes all occurrences of the entry from the history file.

-* Close an off-screen window: when bringer invoked, use the TAB key to select the desktop from which you want to delete a window.
-Append the two characters !c followed by the window's index within the desktop.
+* Close an off-screen window: use the TAB key to select the desktop from which you want to delete a window.
+Append !c followed by the window's index within its desktop.
 The leftmost window has index 0.
-If you leave away the index, 0 is assumed.
+No index means 0.
+Press ENTER.

+* Bring an off-screen window to the current desktop: use the TAB key to select the desktop that contains the window you want to bring to the current desktop.
+Append !b followed by the window's index within its desktop.
+No index means 0.
+Press ENTER.

 Tips